bcgov/gis-pantry/docs/Using-GitHub.md

 Sign up for a GitHub account at <https://github.com/>

-- In your seetings it is a good idea to set up 2 factor authentication.
+- In your settings it is a good idea to set up 2 factor authentication.
 This provides an extra level of security for your account.
 Once logged into your account this can be found under settings and account security.

 -It is also useful to have GitHub desktop on your computer to transition Push and Pull requests from code edited on your computer to updating the fork on GitHub.